chaoss/augur/docs/source/docker/quick-start.rst

   If you want to start running docker against an external database right away:

-  1. Follow the instructions to create a database, and database user (if you have just installed Postgresql locally, you may need to follow instructions for allow access to Postgresql from Docker in the next page. tl;dr, there are edits to the Postgresql `pg_hba.conf` and `postgresql.conf` files):
+  1. Follow the instructions to create a database, and database user (if you have just installed Postgresql locally, you may need to follow instructions to allow access to Postgresql from Docker on the next page. tl;dr, there are edits to the Postgresql `pg_hba.conf` and `postgresql.conf` files):

   .. code-block:: postgresql